svec/CarND-Advanced-Lane-Lines/writeup.md

 I used the create_binary_image() function to create a thresholded binary image.

 I created the thresholded binary image by combining:
-1. The HLS S channel data where values >= 170 (out of 255)
+1. The 'x' gradient (Sobel) with threshold (25,100) applied to the LAB L channel data with threshold (200,255)
-2. The 'x' gradient (Sobel) applied to the HLS S channel data thresholded by (25,100)
+2. The 'x' gradient (Sobel) with threshold (25,100) applied to the LAB B channel data with threshold (143,255)
-3. The 'x' gradient (Sobel) applied to the RGB R channel data thresholded by (50,100)
+3. The 'x' gradient (Sobel) with threshold (50,100) applied to the RGB R channel data with no threshold.

-The final image is created in lines 978-986.
+The final image is created in lines 1008-1022.

 Here's an example of an original image and its binary thresholded output: